iimsseasonmalla/ArtificialIntelligence/README.md

     - How can artifacts operate under their own control?
 8. Linguistic
   - Knowledge representation, grammar
-    -How does language relate to thought?
+    - How does language relate to thought?